HartmannLab/UELer/doc/log.md

 **ROI browser presets**
 - Rebuilt the ROI Manager plugin to expose `ROI browser` and `ROI editor` tabs, adding a Matplotlib-backed gallery with tag/FOV filters plus a centre-with-preset action that replays saved rendering metadata (addresses [#44](https://github.com/HartmannLab/UELer/issues/44)).
 - Extended ROI persistence to store annotation palette and mask colour set identifiers and taught `ImageMaskViewer` to report/apply the active palette name so plugins can capture and restore presets reliably.
+- Refined the browser with AND/OR tag filtering, a saved-preset toggle, 500 px scroll container with 98 % width tiles, incremental "show 4 more" pagination, and mask visibility restoration alongside existing preset metadata.

 **Channels accordion consolidation**
 - Relocated the channel tag chips plus marker set dropdown, name field, and action buttons into the Channels accordion pane so selection presets sit next to their per-channel sliders (addresses [#40](https://github.com/HartmannLab/UELer/issues/40)).